RogelioGarciaAlvarez/ML_Can_Defects/README.md

 - major_defect
 - critical_defect

-The original set of images has been stored in a local directory and it is organized as follows:
+The original set of images has been stored in a local directory and they are organized as follows:

 can_defects<br>
 ├─── test (828 images)<br>